 At the start of your journey, you’ll be given the option to turn on autosaving to ensure you don’t lose any progress.
 This feature is completely new in Sword and Shield and works just like any other game with autosave support.
 If you prefer manual saving, you can always go into the settings menu to turn autosave off.

 Sword and Shield removes the PC restriction of previous games by allowing you to access your PC boxes from just about anywhere in the overworld.
 This means players can swap out Pokémon whenever and wherever they want as well as organize their various boxes.
 To access your PC, simply navigate to the Pokémon party menu then hit ‘R’ on the joy-con/controller.

-While in a camp, Pokémon in your party will roam freely and can be entertained with various toys as well as eat curry dishes prepared by the player.
-Cooking is presented as a mini-game and, depending on the ingredients, can produce a variety of curry dishes which trigger unique effects when consumed.
+While in a camp, Pokémon in your party will run freely and can be entertained with various toys as well as eat curry dishes prepared by the player.
+Cooking is presented as a mini-game and, depending on the ingredients, can produce a variety of curry dishes that trigger unique effects when consumed.

 Gigantamaxing works similarly but does have a few extra benefits.
 Gigantamax Pokémon will take on a different appearance than Dynamax Pokémon in addition to having their stats boosted even higher and gaining access to super powerful G-max moves.
 It should be noted that while every Pokémon can Dynamax, only specific Pokémon can Gigantamax.

 As with previous Pokémon games, Sword and Shield both include a number of exclusive content, including Pokémon only obtainable in one version, exclusive Gym Leaders, and unique Max Raid battle encounters.
 However, it’s still possible to receive version exclusive Pokémon via trading.
 Here’s a full list of all the version exclusives:

 - Seedot, Nuzleaf, Shiftry

 - Swirlix, Slurpuff